tbee/TECL/README.md

 So the call below does not result in a null pointer exception because there are missing groups, but simply returns null for the fact that 'key' does not exist in the last group:

 	str("/the/groups/in/the/path/do/not/exist/key")

+Finally, attributes are accessed via the 'attr' method with the key as the parameter.
+The method also returns a TECL instance, and the same principles apply (except that attributes can't have groups).

+	text(x=10 y=20): foobar

+	int x = tecl.attr("text").int("x")

 ### Example ###